CUBRID/cubrid-manual/en/sql/authorization.rst

     ALTER (TABLE | CLASS | VIEW | VCLASS | TRIGGER | PROCEDURE | FUNCTION) [schema_name.]name OWNER TO user_id;

 *   *schema_name*: Specifies the schema of the object.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *name*: The name of schema object of which owner is to be changed
 *   *user_id*: User ID